 Contrary to popular belief, there are actually many ways to start a business that let you focus less on the logistics and upfront costs and more on getting your ideas started.
 Let's get you past the first major mental hurdle of "I want to start a business but have no ideas".

-These small-business ideas make a great entry point for beginners, bootstrappers, or anyone with a busy schedule, and let you pick up a side business without having to drop everything else.
+These 26 small business ideas, make a great entry point for beginners, bootstrappers, or anyone with a busy schedule, and let you pick up a side business without having to drop everything else.

 Free: The Big List of Business Ideas